kmyk/zip-crc-cracker/readme.md

 # Zip CRC cracker

-Zip files has CRC values, the checksum of the plaintext of contents (even if it is encrypted).
+Zip files have CRC values, the checksum of the plaintext of contents (even if they are encrypted).
-If the file size is short enough, you can see the contents without passwords.
+If the file size is short enough (around 4 bytes because CRC32 is 32 bits), you can see the content of the encrypted zip file without the password.

+This script is for trivial CTF tasks.
+Due to the restriction about file sizes, in most cases, you cannot use this for real-world tasks.

 ## usage